Diagonals of rational functions: from differential algebra to effective algebraic geometry (unabridged version): Creative telescoping on rational functions of more than three variables associated with products or foliations of elliptic curves

 which is also an elliptic curve with an obvious Weierstrass form and the {\em same} Hauptmodul (\ref{ratsurfaceSZHaupt}).

 More generally, the rational function of the {\em four variables} $\, x$, $\, y$, $\, z$ and $\, w$

-where $\, p\, = \, \, x\,y\,z\,w$, and where $\, R_1(p)$ and $\, R_2(p)$ are two arbitrary rational functions of the product $\, p\, = \, \, x\,y\,z\,w$, yields a telescoper which has an {\em order-four} linear differential operator which is the {\em symmetric product} of two order-two linear differential operators having respectively the pullbacked hypergeometric solutions (\ref{surfacesol}) where $\, x$ is replaced by $\, R_1(x)$ and $\, R_2(x)$.
+where $\, p\, = \, \, x\,y\,z\,w$, and where $\, R_1(p)$ and $\, R_2(p)$ are two arbitrary rational functions of the product $\, p\, = \, \, x\,y\,z\,w$, yields a telescoper which has an {\em order-four} linear differential operator which is the {\em symmetric product}\footnote[5]{This paper belonging to the symbolic computation literature and not pure mathematics for algebraic geometers, we use the standard Maple (DEtools) terminology of symmetric powers and symmetric products of linear differential operators~\cite{Weil}.
+Note that "symmetric product" is not a proper mathematical name for this construction on the solution space; it is a homomorphic image of the tensor product.
+The (Maple/DEtools) reason for choosing the name symmetric$\_$product is the resemblance with the function symmetric$\_$power. } of two order-two linear differential operators having respectively the pullbacked hypergeometric solutions (\ref{surfacesol}) where $\, x$ is replaced by $\, R_1(x)$ and $\, R_2(x)$.
 These two hypergeometric solutions thus have the two Hauptmodul pullbacks:

 A solution of the telescoper of (\ref{ratsurfacemoregenera}) is thus the {\em product} of these two pullbacked hypergeometric functions.
 Let us give two simple illustrations of this general result, with the two next examples.